 Lee Harper always loved to draw.
 His love for doodling grew into a serious ambition to be an artist and after high school he attended the Pennsylvania Academy of the Fine Arts in Philadelphia.
-He says that “After college I embarked on the most challenging and rewarding adventure of my life… being a husband and father of four wonderful children.
+He says, “After college I embarked on the most challenging and rewarding adventure of my life… being a husband and father of four wonderful children.
 My career path took a few detours that led me down many roads which didn’t always involve making art, but somehow life’s path led me back.”

 The Emperor’s Cool Clothes

 A classic Hans Christian Andersen tale gets a modern twist.
 Nerdy little penguin suffered taunts because of his wardrobe, so after he becomes Emperor, he becomes obsessed with looking totally cool.
 He discovers the store of the Two Rogues, who promise a wardrobe that will only be visible to totally cool people.
 The Chancellors of Chill Cool report that the invisible clothing is as promised, so Emperor Penguin wears it in the Royal Parade.
 Only a little girl is honest enough to observe that the Emperor has no clothes on.
 Lee Harper’s watercolor and pencil illustrations contain many visual puns and humorous details, bringing the minimalist text with its wordplay to life.
 This is a rollicking story with a strong moral lesson, and youngsters will enjoy reading it again and again, finding new details each time.
 Highly Recommended.
 Reviewer: MaryAnn Karre (Library Media Connection, January/February 2012).

 Looking for the Easy Life